What model companionship can say about the Continuum problem: On maximality and justification

 Now, \emph{in which sense the nice model-theoretic properties of model companions are able to justify large cardinals and strong forcing axioms}?
 Is the role of the latter set-theoretical principles in the individuation of model companions of set theory able to provide an intrinsic or an extrinsic justification for them?

 A first complication that we face in addressing these questions is that the present approach does not only deal with axiomatic extensions of $\ZFC$, but also with linguistic ones: the introduction of new signatures for set theory.
 This peculiar aspect is responsible for a justification of large cardinals and strong forcing axioms that contains elements of both intrinsic and extrinsic arguments.
 Indeed, on the one hand strong forcing axioms provide a maximization of the $\Pi_2$-statements realized over $H_{\aleph_2}$ and, thus, have tremendously abundant consequences on third order arithmetic (and on this ground they can be extrinsically justified).
-On the other hand, because of the possibility to provide (generic) absoluteness results, large cardinal axioms determine the ``simple'' concepts that need to be included in the new signatures for set theory.
-Therefore, large cardinals and strong forcing axioms help us understanding what are the basic concepts on which third order arithmetic should be based (and for this reason they can be intrinsically justified).\footnote{The difficulty in choosing whether forcing axioms can be justified on intrinsic or extrinsic grounds in not new.
-See \cite{Venturi2019} for a discussion of the connection between forcing axioms and their intrinsic justification in terms of the clarification of the notion of arbitrary set.}
+On the other hand, because of the possibility to provide (generic) absoluteness results, large cardinal axioms determine the ``simple'' concepts that need to be included in the new signatures for set theory.\footnote{The difficulty in choosing whether forcing axioms can be justified on intrinsic or extrinsic grounds in not new.
+See \cite{Venturi2019} for a discussion of the connection between forcing axioms and their intrinsic justification in terms of the clarification of the notion of arbitrary set.} Therefore, large cardinals and strong forcing axioms help us understanding what are the basic concepts on which third order arithmetic should be based (and for this reason they can be intrinsically justified).\footnote{To be more precise, the justification of large cardinals that we are proposing only concerns those axioms of infinity that appear in the model companionship results for third order arithmetic (i.e. large cardinals in the range of supercompactness).
+In this sense this claim is weaker than it seems.
+The situation is similar to what happens when we justify Woodin cardinals on the basis of the generic absoluteness results for $L(\mathbb{R})$ (we thank one of the referees for pointing out this analogy).
+Our argument for justifying large cardinals on the basis of the model companionship results, however, gives an explicit and mathematically sound formulation of the intrinsic justification of large cardinals rooted on the -somewhat vague- assertion that these axioms render ``simple'' many ``natural'' set theoretic concepts.}